 - Are there any specific activities that heighten your sexual interest (e.g. exercise, dancing, watching or reading erotic material, a romantic meal)?

 - What access do you have to a person or people that you find sexually attractive or desirable, i.e. how available is a sexual partner (if relevant to you)?

-- What access do you have to erotic material that you find arousing, if relevant (e.g. erotica, pornography, sex toys etc.)?
+- What access do you have to erotic material that you find arousing, or sexual aids, if relevant (e.g. erotica, pornography, sex toys etc.)?

 - What else might be going on in your life that could have an effect on your attitude to sex (e.g. stressful life circumstances)?

 - If you have a partner, what expectations do they have of you as a sexual partner and how does that affect you?

 - How well do you and your partner communicate about whether or not you might want to be sexual with each other, or your preferences and dislikes?